rhysco8/CV/README.md

 - A-Levels: Maths (A), Physics (A), Economics (A)

-## Experience

-**Boom Chicago** *Amsterdam* (2018 - 2019)
-*Trainer and Performer*
-- Delivered corporate training workshops on key improvisational skills - team-building, communication, collaboration and innovation - for Accenture, Nike, Danone Nutricia and Amsterdam City Council.
-- Collaboratively devised 2-hour theatre show, pitching ideas and making changes based on budget and technical limitations.
-- Performed 6 improvised comedy shows a week to an international audience.

-**The Free Association** *London & Amsterdam* (2017 - 2019)
-*Teacher*
-- Taught beginner and advanced classes of long-form improvisation.
-- Gave detailed feedback to students on what they did well and areas to work on.
-- Put forward changes to the advanced syllabus to improve the breadth of students improv comedy abilities.
-- Perform with students with different levels of experience, supporting their choices and creating a supportive environment for them to show off their skills.

-**Sofa.com** *London* (2012 - 2018)
-*Training and Induction Leader*
-- Onboarded new sales team members at flagship Chelsea showroom.
-- Acted as stakeholder to ERP team, due to my extensive in-depth product and processes knowledge.
-- Created monthly showroom sales report to highlight the top performers in the showroom sales team.
-- Maintained training documents to reflect frequent changes to product line.

 ## About Me

 After a year performing at an improvised comedy theatre in Amsterdam, I came back to London wanting a fresh challenge.
 I wanted something that would keep me stimulated and engaged on a daily basis.
 Be careful what you wish for!
 Coding is constantly surprising me, I'm finding out what programming languages can do and what I can't yet do constantly and I love it.
 I want to keep honing my existing skills whilst learning new ones.